abhishek-reddy-1999/abhishek-reddy-1999/README.md

  ## 🏆 Achievements

-- 🌟 Completed Hacktoberfest 2023 - Contributed to open source projects and celebrated the spirit of collaboration.
+- 🌟 Completed Hackerank Platinum 2023 - Contributed to open source projects and celebrated the spirit of collaboration.

 ## 📬 Get in Touch